-Thanks to virtual reality (VR) technology and 360-degree videography, tourists can now travel abroad from the comfort of their own homes.
-We round up the best virtual travel tours and online travel experiences that can be enjoyed online during coronavirus quarantine.
+One way of getting tourists to travel abroad from the comfort of their own homes is through virtual reality (VR) technology and 360-degree videography.
+We round up the best virtual travel tours and online travel experiences that can be enjoyed online during right now.

 Virtual Reality Scuba Diving Tours

 For superyacht owners and charterers, one of the best activities available at sea is scuba diving.
 National Geographic has created 360 degree videos of nature spots and dive sites which, when pared with an Oculus Quest VR headset, can offer users the chance to swim with Humpback Whales in Antarctica or explore Indonesia’s coral reefs.
 To dive in, click here.

 GoPro, a brand renowned for making the best action cameras, has produced 360 degree videos sure to delight those interested in meeting marine animals.
 To dive in, click here.

 For more chances to take a virtual dive into the deep sea, head to the National Marine Sanctuaries website, which uses 360 degree photos and videos to educate viewers about life below the surface.
 Want to swim with sea lions?
 Click here.

 National Geographic has created 360-degree videos that showcase diving sites from around the world.
 Image courtesy of Adobe Stock.

 Virtual Reality Sightseeing Tours

 Some tourist boards have gone one step further and created interactive tours of the entire country and specific cities, highlighting their nation's most popular cultural sites and beauty spots.